MisterY/blacksmith-demo/README.md

 Articles, on the other hand, are multiple output html pages created from one template page.
 That is why they are in a subdirectory, named as plural of article.

+If metadata in content pages is not being correctly parsed and applied, make sure the (.md) file is saved with UTF-8 encoding.

 Links
 =====
 Markdown syntax: http://daringfireball.net/projects/markdown/syntax